eight04/rollup-plugin-iife/README.md

 If the plugin can't find a proper variable name, it would generate one according to its filename with [camelcase](https://www.npmjs.com/package/camelcase).

 If `sourcemap` is false then don't generate the sourcemap.
 Default: `true`.

+When `prefix` is defined, it will be used to prefix auto-generated variable names.
+It doesn't prefix names defined in the `names` option.

 Related projects
 ----------------